5 ways to reduce server running costs

 Cloud Storage

-For example, by moving from disks to cloud storage in AWS, GCP, and Azure, you can achieve the following savings:
+As an example, migrating from disks to cloud storage on AWS, GCP, and Azure can result in the following savings:

-If you use disk space in terabytes (TB), the cost can be quite high, so it
+If you're using disk space in terabyte (TB) units, the charges can be quite substantial, so it

-may be a good idea to reconsider how you use your disks.
+might be a good idea to review how you're using your disk space.

-Most storage services cannot execute dynamic content, so they only support static files such as video files and image files.
+Most storage services cannot handle dynamic content, so this service is intended for static files such as video files and image files.

 3. Review the server configuration

-Costs can be reduced by consolidating servers with separate functions, such as web servers and database servers, into a single server.
+We will reduce costs by consolidating servers with different functions, such as web servers and database servers, into a single machine.

 Configuration changes